Citrullia-SDU/Citrullia/README.md

 Research-group page: https://www.sdu.dk/en/om_sdu/institutter_centre/bmb_biokemi_og_molekylaer_biologi/forskning/forskningsenheder/peterhoejrup <br/>

 <b>Technical support</b></br>
-If any questions arise or problems are found, please ask or report them under the Issue-tap.
-(A GitHub account is required) Please use templates for either Bug report, Feature requests or Question. </br>
+If any questions arise or problems are found, please ask or report them under the Issue-tap (A GitHub account is required).
+Please use templates for either Bug report, Feature requests or Question. </br>
 <b>NB:</b> Support may be limited, we will, however, try to support as much as possible.